-Q. "Execution Date" means the date on which this Agreement is executed by the last Party to do so.
+- Q. "Execution Date" means the date on which this Agreement is executed by the last Party to do so. - R. "Effective Date" means the date on which Kroger makes the Initial Payment as described in Section III.B.

-R. "Finality" means:
+S. "Finality" means: